 Ignorance, negligence, fraud and corruption are fanning the flames today.
 We’re facing an environmental nightmare that also is contributing to an identical surge in autism.

 According to health officials, the epidemic will spread exponentially.
-The protein epidemic includes Alzheimer’s disease, mad cow disease, chronic wasting disease (deer) and many others.
+The pathological protein epidemic includes Alzheimer’s disease, mad cow disease, chronic wasting disease (deer) and many others.
 There is no species barrier.
 Some people die within weeks of symptoms, while others take years.
 There is no cure.
-Please keep reading to find out why:

 Abnormal proteins are now associated with autism.
 In fact, it appears that the biggest difference between the neurodegenerative disease spectrum and autism spectrum disorders is age.
 Both spectrums share common environmental causes and pathologies.

 At least 50 million people around the world already have Alzheimer’s disease and other forms of dementia.
 Millions of other cases are undiagnosed and misdiagnosed.
 Doctors have suppressed millions of other diagnoses.
 It’s an outrage.
 The epidemic is worse than the public knows.
 Misinformation is compounding the problem and contributing to the spread of a deadly pathogen.

 Two groups of investigators at Rush University in Chicago independently analyzed the epidemic in a double-blind study.
 Both groups determined that Alzheimer’s-related mortality rates were several times higher than reflected by official figures.

 With weak data in mind, the official death toll from Alzheimer’s disease in the U.S. alone still increased 68 percent between 2000 and 2010.
 Millions of additional cases went undiagnosed, misdiagnosed and misreported.
 The epidemic is expanding exponentially thanks to misinformation, fraud, acts of gross negligence and what appears to be deliberate attempts to put corporate profits over public health.